pingcap/tiflow/docs/design/2024-01-22-ticdc-large-txn-not-block-wm.md

 }
 ```

 We separate normal transactions and large transactions in the TS Resolver module.
-Because each lock contains the transaction-size (or we expliciltely add large-transaction flag in the lock) information, when the Lock Observer receives a lock operation, we can dispatch the lock to related region's Resolver and according to the large transaction flag.
+Because each lock contains the transaction-size (or we explicitly add large-transaction flag in the lock) information, when the Lock Observer receives a lock operation, we can dispatch the lock to related region's Resolver and according to the large transaction flag.
 We just store a little information like start-ts, primary-key, update-to-date min-commit-ts in the Resolver for a large transaction even though there are 1M rows changed in a region.
 This can significantly reduce the total memory usage of Resolver for a large transaction which can reduce the OOM issue of TiKV (we previously met some OOM issue because the Resolver occupies a lot of memory for large transactions).

 ![image](../media/large-txn-no-block-wm-4.png)